-Long-Lasting – Solar tiles are built to last, and the cost of maintenance and repair are nothing compared to normal roofing repairs and materials.
-Solar tiles are highly rated against wind, hail and fire.
+Long-Lasting – Solar tiles are built to last, and the cost of maintenance and repair is nothing compared to normal roofing repairs and materials.
+Solar tiles are highly rated against wind, hail, and fire.
 Tesla solar tiles are all certified to the highest ratings a roof can get when it comes to weather.

 Environmentally Friendly – Turning to solar power can help aid in our reliance on exhaustible resources.
 Solar power is a renewable energy that doesn’t burn fossil fuels to generate electricity.
 It’s an incredible alternative to current methods as it is clean and green energy.
 No greenhouse gas emissions are released with solar power.

 Back-Up Power – You may ask ‘What about cloudy days, or bad weather?
 How do the panels get power from the sun?’
 Technological advances had been made to allow the panels and tiles to collect energy it’s gathered in the day and use it as a backup for those days where the sun is not prominent.
 You will always have a continuous supply of power.